Hunt for the Wilderpeople: Release

 The film premiered at the 2016 Sundance Film Festival on 22 January 2016 and was released in cinemas on 31 March 2016 in New Zealand by Piki Films and Madman Entertainment.
-The film was released on DVD and Blu-ray in America on 25 October 2016 by Sony Pictures Home Entertainment.
+The film opened in Australian cinemas on 26 May 2016 and received a limited theatrical release in North America on 24 June 2016.
+The film was released on DVD and Blu-ray in North America on 25 October 2016 by Sony Pictures Home Entertainment.

 Reception

 Box office

-The film grossed NZ$1,263,000 in New Zealand on its opening weekend, the highest grossing opening weekend for a New Zealand film, ahead of What Becomes of the Broken Hearted?'s $912,000 record in 1999.
-It has become the highest grossing New Zealand film, making over NZ$12 million.
+The film grossed NZ$1,263,000 in New Zealand on its opening weekend, the highest grossing opening weekend for a New Zealand film (as defined by the New Zealand Film Commission), ahead of What Becomes of the Broken Hearted?'s $912,000 record in 1999.< It went on to gross NZ$12 million.

 Internationally, as of October 2016, the film has grossed A$10,935,319 in Australia, US$507,380 in the UK and US$5,137,201 in North America.

 Critical response

 On Rotten Tomatoes, Hunt for the Wilderpeople received a score of 97%, based on 201 reviews, with an average rating of 7.9/10.
 The site's critical consensus reads: "The charmingly offbeat Hunt for the Wilderpeople unites a solid cast, a talented filmmaker, and a poignant, funny, deeply affecting message."
 On Metacritic, the film has a score of 81 out of 100, based on 30 reviews, indicating "universal acclaim".

 In his review, Hamish Popplestone remarked: "Though both flawed, Neill's and Dennison's characters are so, so charming on-screen and are fully apt at weaving through the dramatic, comedic, and sad points of the script."
 Empire magazine named Hunt for the Wilderpeople the number one film for 2016.